fundamentals Office 365 Tips and Tricks

 Wasted money on license costs – Shelfware

-One if the most feared words by CFOs across the world is “Shelfware”.
+One of the most feared words by CFOs across the world is “Shelfware”.
 We can hardly call Microsoft suite of tools shelfware, as at a minimum, it offers tools people likely use on a daily basis, including Outlook, Word, Excel, Teams chat, etc.

 That said, your organization likely invested in M365 licenses which were promising a much higher return than sending a few emails and creating Word documents.